Skip to content

 GitHub Action

 The Alberto-Codes/docvet action installs docvet and runs it in a single step.
+Findings appear as inline annotations on your pull request and as a step summary table.

 Inputs